Fmr. CIA Officer: Comey ‘Violated His Oath’ by Orchestrating Memo Leak

 "The question is, when it gets to [special counsel Robert] Mueller and others, can we believe that politicization will have been jettisoned from the process and we're going to get a fair and thoughtful conclusion?"
 Wright asked.
 "I believe that we will, but I think it's absolutely fair to raise the question that you're raising.
 And we should be talking about that."

 Ingraham noted Comey testified before the Senate that he asked his friend to leak his memos to the press because he hoped it would force the selection of a special counsel.

 "I think you start to have problems when you get to that senior level.
 And I've been saying this for months, and ...
 Comey came out and acknowledged that he was leaking to The New York Times, it proved that to be true," Wright said, noting that other former Obama intelligence officials such as Director of National Intelligence James Clapper and CIA Director John Brennan have engaged in behavior that "suggests that they are doing some kind of hanky[-panky] business."

 "That's the concern that I think most of us ought to have, because who at the end of the day gets to decide who are political winners and losers?
 It should be the voters, right?
 It should not be these unnamed individuals within various government entities," Wright said of the media's anonymous sources.
 "And that's my great concern, particularly as an agency officer who know full well that a lot of these sources are just no good at all."

 "If you're starting to politicize our intelligence community and our law enforcement communities, and we're telling each other effectively, 'Hey, leak!
 It's fine.
 Your political team wins.
-It's fine,' it's horrifically wrong and scary," Wright added. (click on page 2 for the rest of the story)
+It's fine,' it's horrifically wrong and scary," Wright added. (go to page 2 to continue reading)